 Girl: Are you kidding?!
 Choochie’s are SO MUCH BETTER!

 Me to Girl: Oh, hai – these aren’t homemade; they’re from a mix.

-And that’s what happens when you don’t go homemade.
+And that’s what happens when you don’t go homemade: you get 2nd place.

 Go homemade or GO HOME!

-BONUS TIP: Make this glaze to top yer waffles.
+BONUS TIP: Make this pineapple honey glaze to top yer homemade waffles.
 You will never ever regret it.